It’s easy to become infected

 - aged 65 or over

 - an adult or child over the age of six months with::

 - chronic heart disease

-- chronic liver failure or kidney failure
+- chronic liver or kidney disease

-When and where can you get vaccinated?
+When and where can you have a flu vaccination?